Thermal Ablation for Colon Cancer Liver Metastases

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on Coumadin, general clinical guidelines for the procedure will be followed, which might involve adjustments.

-Is thermal ablation safe for treating liver metastases?
+What prior data suggests that thermal ablation is safe for treating liver metastases?

-How is thermal ablation treatment different from other treatments for colon cancer liver metastases?
+What evidence suggests that thermal ablation is effective for colon cancer liver metastases?

 Who Is on the Research Team?